Julia Alsop: Yes

 A year ago, Claire Fox, author of ‘I Find That Offensive’, came to my school to give a talk on freedom of speech.
 In her talk, she branded our age group as ‘Generation Snowflake’: a coddled cohort of young people who attempt to shut out any views with which we disagree.

-Fox declared that, unlike with physical abuse, words only hurt because we let them.
+Fox declared that, unlike physical abuse, words only hurt because we let them.
 As if on cue, a student in the audience became hysterical, exclaiming that the school should never have let Fox come to speak.
-If the pupil had got her way, Fox would have been no platformed, denying the rest of the audience the chance to listen to her thought-provoking talk.
+If the pupil had got her way, Fox would have been no-platformed, denying the rest of the audience the chance to listen to her thought-provoking talk.

 No-platforming is the antithesis of free speech.
 As John Stuart Mill wrote: “all silencing of discussion is an assumption of infallibility”.
 The only way for us to properly justify an opinion is to engage with people that disagree and discredit their arguments, but no platforming prevents students from doing just that.

-The government’s policy alone will not bring an end to no-platforming.
-The primary culprits of no-platforming are the student unions themselves, who are independent of universities and thus could bypass the ﬁ ne by no platforming speakers at union events held outside of university property.
+The government recently announced a new plan to allow the Ofﬁce for Students to fine universities which no-platform speakers to “encourage a culture of openness and debate” at UK universities.
+This policy alone will not bring an end to no-platforming.
+After all, the primary culprits of no-platforming are the student unions themselves, who are independent of universities and thus could bypass the fine by no platforming speakers at union events held outside of university property.